The Ref: Plot

-As the police search for Gus expands, he is forced to continue hiding out in the Chasseur home while he waits on Murray.
+As the police search for Gus expands, he is forced to continue hiding out in the Chasseur home while waiting for Murray.
 Complicating matters are visiting neighbors, such as George, who is dressed up as Santa Claus and arrives to deliver a fruitcake for the family.
-Later, Lloyd's family—his brother Gary, sister-in-law Connie, their two children Mary and John, and mother Rose—arrive to celebrate Christmas Eve.
+Later, Lloyd's family—his brother Gary, sister-in-law Connie, their two children Mary and John, and Rose—arrive to celebrate Christmas Eve.
 Rose is extremely wealthy and bullies everyone in the family.
-To hide any suspicion that Lloyd and Caroline are being held hostage, Gus pretends to be the couple's marriage counselor, Dr. Wong, and tells Lloyd's family his presence is needed as part of "experimental therapy".
+To hide any suspicion that Lloyd and Caroline are being held hostage, Gus pretends to be Dr. Wong and tells Lloyd's family his presence is needed as part of "experimental therapy".
 Jesse is tied up and gagged upstairs in his parents' closet.
-During the family dinner, Caroline and Lloyd are unable to stop fighting, and Caroline demands a divorce.
-Gus' pointed comments goad Lloyd to stand up to his wife and his mother.
-Everyone finds out who Gus really is after Rose attempts to go upstairs; Gus puts a gun to her head, and Connie, fed up with her mother-in-law, says, "Shoot her."
+During the family dinner, Caroline and Lloyd are unable to stop fighting, which comes to a head when Rose reveals that Lloyd told her about Caroline's affair, and Caroline demands a divorce.
+Gus' pointed comments goad Lloyd to finally stand up to his wife and his mother.
+Everyone finds out who Gus really is after Rose attempts to go upstairs; Gus has her tied up and gagged.

 Siskel turns up at the door and reveals how he is being blackmailed.
-Jesse has managed to untie himself and his parents discover his hidden money.
+Jesse manages to untie himself, and his parents discover his hidden money.
 George, still dressed as Santa, but now very drunk, returns to the home, protesting why he never gets a gift in return.
 He spots the gun and realizes who Gus is but gets knocked out.
-The state police arrive, and Lloyd, having a change of heart, decides he cannot "spend [his] life sending everyone [he] care[s] about to prison", and instructs Jesse to take Gus to the docks using a path through the woods.
+The state police arrive, and Lloyd, having a change of heart, decides he cannot "spend [his] life sending everyone [he] care[s] about to prison."
+He instructs Jesse to take Gus to the docks using a path through the woods.
 Gus, in George's Santa suit, makes it safely to a boat where Murray awaits.
-The men escape, arguing in much the same manner he argued all night with Caroline and Lloyd.

-Back at home, the couple's bickering even drives away the police.
-Having aired out their differences throughout the evening with their armed robber's assistance, they make up and decide to stay together.
+Back at home, the couple's bickering drives away the police.
+Having aired out their differences throughout the evening with Gus' assistance, they make up and decide to stay together.
 Their reconciliation is interrupted when John informs them that "grandma Rose is eating through her gag."